What Business Improvement means to us...

-Although lean manufacturing and kaizen has been capturing the imagination of businesspeople in the West for nearly 40 years (and nearly 70 in Japan), we continue to find considerable benefits for clients by investigating the following:
+Although lean manufacturing and kaizen concepts are around 70 years young (at least in Japan), we continue to find considerable benefits for clients by investigating the following:

 - Inventory reduction via application of pull systems using techniques such as Kanban

 - Improved workflow across sites and processes using value stream mapping